ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Little's Law

 In mathematical theory, [Little's Law](https://www.google.com/search?q=Little%27s+Law) is a theorem that describes the behavior of concurrent systems.
-A _system_ means some arbitrary boundary in which tasks (requests or customers) arrive, spend some time inside, and then exit.
-The theorem applies to a _stable_ system, where tasks enter and exit at the same rate (rather than accumulating in an unbounded queue).
-Also, tasks should not be interrupted and should not interfere with each other.
-All the variables in the theorem refer to long-term averages in an arbitrary time period inside which we do not care about probabilistic fluctuations.
+A _system_ means some arbitrary boundary in which tasks (requests or customers) arrive, spend some time inside, and then leave.
+The theorem applies to a _stable_ system, where tasks enter and leave at the same rate (rather than accumulating in an unbounded queue).
+Also, tasks should not be interrupted and not interfere with each other.
+All the variables in the theorem refer to long-term averages in an arbitrary period inside which we do not care about probabilistic fluctuations.

-The theorem states that the number _L_ of tasks being concurrently handled (_capacity_) in a such system is equal to the arrival rate _λ_ (_throughput_) multiplied by the time _W_ that a task spends in the system (_latency_):
+The theorem states that the number _L_ of tasks being concurrently handled (_capacity_) in such a system is equal to the arrival rate _λ_ (_throughput_) multiplied by the time _W_ that a task spends in the system (_latency_):

 L = λ*W, where:

-λ - long-term average throughput
+λ - long-term average throughput,

-L - capacity
+L - capacity,

-W - long-term average latency
+W - long-term average latency.

 Because Little's Law applies to any system with arbitrary boundaries it applies to any subsystem of this system.
 Importantly for a system to be stable, all of its subsystems must also be stable.

-### Servers are concurrent applications
+### Servers are concurrent systems

 Little's Law can be applied to the software servers as well.
 A server is a system that receives incoming requests, processes them, and sends outgoing responses.
-A server can be considered as a system that contains several subsystems: CPU, memory, disc, network, etc. In servers, we are mainly interested in increasing throughput:
+A server can be considered as a system that contains several subsystems: CPU, memory, disc, network, etc. In servers, we are mainly interested in increasing throughput.

 λ = L/W

 In correctly designed servers, incoming requests do not interfere with each other and slow each other down slightly.
-Thus, the time it takes for each request to be processed W (latency) in the server depends on the inherent properties of it and can be considered constant.
-Therefore, if we want to increase the λ (throughput), we must increase its L (capacity).
+Thus, the latency of each request on the server depends on its inherent properties and can be considered constant.
+Therefore, if we want to increase the throughput, we must increase its capacity.

 Further, we will be interested in processing the request in the CPU subsystem, because in most servers CPU is the bottleneck.
 It is often observed that when a server fully utilizes its CPUs, it is left with a significant amount of memory and network connections.